napari-phasors/napari-phasors/README.md

 ### Phasor Custom Import

-Supported file formats ('.tif', '.ptu', '.sdt', '.fbd', '.lsm', '.ome.tif') can be read and transformed to the phasor space.
+Supported file formats (`.tif`, `.ptu`, `.sdt`, `.fbd`, `.lsm`, `.ome.tif`) can be read and transformed to the phasor space.
 Additional options, such as the harmonics, channels and frames, can be specified depending on the file format to be read.

 ![custom_import](https://github.com/napari-phasors/napari-phasors/raw/main/gifs/custom_import.gif)